kreatolinux/src/man/chkupd.cfg.5.md

 ```

 ## AUTOUPDATER
 * mechanism: The mechanism to use for checking for updates.
-Defaults to whatever is used while running `chkupd`.
+Defaults to whatever is used while running `krep check`.
 * trimString: String to trim from the version string.
 Defaults to nothing.

 ## GITHUBRELEASES